-Because the core of contrastive learning is to mine the relationship between positive and negative samples, many models adopt data augment methods to construct positive samples in recommendation scenarios.
+Because the core of contrastive learning is to mine the relationship between positive and negative samples, many models adopt data augmentation methods to construct positive samples in recommendation scenarios.
 MGMC~\cite{zhao2021multimodal} designs a graph enhancement to augment the samples and introduces meta-learning to increase model generalization.
 MML~\cite{pan2022multimodal} is a sequential recommendation model that expands the training data by constructing a subset of the user's historical purchase item sequence.
 LHBPMR~\cite{mu2022learning} selects items with similar preferences from the graph convolution to construct positive samples.
-MMGCL~\cite{yi2022multi} constructs positive samples by modal edge loss and modal masking.
-And Victor~\cite{lei2021understanding} firstly constructs samples through Chinese semantics.
-Combo-Fashion \cite{zhu2022combo} is a bundle fashion recommendation model so it contruct negtive and positive fashion matching scheme.
+MMGCL~\cite{yi2022multi} constructs positive samples by modal edge dropping and modal masking.
+Also, Victor~\cite{lei2021understanding} firstly constructs samples through Chinese semantics.
+Combo-Fashion \cite{zhu2022combo} is a bundle fashion recommendation model, so it constructs negative and positive fashion matching schemes.
 Most of the existing models consider removing information that does not belong to user preferences in multimodal data.
-By comparison, QRec~\cite{yu2022graph} starts from the opposite point of view, adding uniform noise to the multimodal information as a positive sample to improve the generalization of the model.
-Besides, though UMPR~\cite{xu2020recommendation} does not have an explicit CL loss function, it also constructs a loss function that describes the difference between visual positive and negative samples.
+By comparison, UMPR~\cite{xu2020recommendation} directly constructs a loss that describes the difference between visual positive and negative samples.